 The Munich Christmas Market scene is known for its magnificent venues in grand historic locations, its wide variety of vendors, and its tasty range of seasonal snacks.

-It’s also widely considered to be one of the best Christmas markets in Germany.
+It’s also widely considered to be one of the best Christmas markets in Bavaria, and Germany as a whole.

 We first visited these Christmas markets in December 2019 and loved the wide selection of market styles Munich had to offer, as well as just exploring the city.